sh0aibsha1kh/random-marketplace-api/README.md

 # Random Marketplace API

-This API was built to learn and practice GraphQL.
+This API was built to learn and experiment with GraphQL.

 ## Requirements